kennyldc/crispy-computing-machine/README.md

 The instance runs an automated script which installs Python 3, a virtual environment manager (venv) and Airflow.
 In order to access the Airflow Webserver the script creates a user with its corresponding password and has a firewall rule which opens port 8080 and whitelists certain IP addresses.

+# Project description

 ## 1. ML and Business Objectives :muscle: :moneybag:

-- What is the problem that your Data Product will solve?

 With more than 18,000 cryptocurrencies available in the market and 300 million users globally, information about these new trends are essential.
 Taking advantage of the movements in the future of the price of the coin you are investing will make you completely rich or completely poor in a second.